-Texas, like Missouri, also hosts Dram Shop liability laws.
-Texas has exceptionally similar qualifiers that apply to the laws to make any claims lawfully.
+Texas, like Missouri, also has host Dram Shop liability laws.
+Texas has exceptionally similar qualifiers that apply to the laws to make Dram Shop claims justifiable.

 However, Texas does have its unique descriptors that are important to whether or not an individual harmed in a drunk driving accident might pursue a lawsuit against the bar under the state statutes.
 These qualifiers include a slight adjustment to the definition of what being visibly intoxicated include.

 According to Texas state law, being visibly intoxicated requires that the patron is “obviously intoxicated to the extent that he presented a clear danger to himself and others.”

 While the change is minor in the grand scheme of visible intoxication, it can mean the difference between simply suing over a drunk patron and simple negligence.
 This distinction is compounded by Texas law specifying that intoxication has to be the reason for the collision.
 Any bar patron that only had a single beer does not bring consequences to the bar for having alcohol on their breath.

 Texas’s most significant difference compared to Missouri is that Texas has social host liability laws and Dram Shop liability.
 This distinction is important because it gives a good cause of action in negligence by citizens and institutions for intoxication that could and should have been averted.